 We rode the bikes in a variety of tests.
 One of them was an uphill sprint for 340 m (1100 ft), with two testers racing each other.
 Both bikes were equipped with calibrated power meters.
 We repeated the sprints five times, with the riders switching bikes after each run.
 After the fifth run, the riders were exhausted, so we stopped the experiment.
 It’s one of half a dozen experiments that all showed the same: Small differences in frame tubing can lead to a significantly different feel and performance.

 The results for one rider were especially clear (above).
-Despite starting the experiment on Bike 1, the rider consistently put out less power on Bike 1 than on Bike 2.
-The rider was also consistently slower on Bike 1.
-The inferior performance wasn’t for a lack of trying – nobody likes to get dropped – and the rider’s “effort” and “perceived exertion” were greater on Bike 1 than they were on Bike 2.
+Despite starting the experiment on Bike 1, the rider consistently put out more power on Bike 2 than on Bike 1.
+The rider was also consistently faster on Bike 2.
+The inferior performance of Bike 1 wasn’t for a lack of trying – nobody likes to get dropped!
+In fact, the rider’s “effort” and “perceived exertion” were greater on Bike 1.
+In other words, the rider was working harder, yet putting out less power.
 (The low power output for Run 5 simply shows that the rider is exhausted…)

 The difference in power output was about 12%.
 That is huge, and it shows that the frame’s tubing, and how it interacts with the rider’s pedal strokes, affects how fast a bike climbs – more than almost anything else (except the rider’s fitness).